andrewheiss/AirPort-Toggle/README.markdown

 Because OS X 10.7 (Lion) renamed "Airport" to "Wi-Fi", the original version of `Toggle Airport.scpt` doesn't work.
 Version 2, released on July 25, 2011, does though, and is completely compatible with Lion.
 Version 1 is still available at Github for OS X 10.6 (Snow Leopard) users.

+Version 2.1 works with the new Growl 1.3, available on the Mac App Store.

 ## License ##

 Toggle AirPort.scpt is licensed under the MIT License: